TrueBlocks/trueblocks-core/docs/readmes/admin-chunks.md

   chifra chunks [flags]

 Flags:
-  -l, --list    list the bloom and index hashes from local cache or IPFS -c, --check   for each chunk, put it to IPFS and verify its manifest hash
+  -l, --list      list the bloom and index hashes from local cache or IPFS -c, --check     check the validity of the chunk or bloom -e, --extract   show the contents of the chunk or bloom filters -b, --blooms    for the --check or --extract options, process blooms instead of chunks

 Global Flags:
   -x, --fmt string   export format, one of [none|json*|txt|csv|api]